VR Class Dr16: Livery

 The first two prototypes were painted in a white/red livery to go with VR's recent InterCity brand, showcasing the VR logo next to the cab.
 The final livery (starting from number 2803) added some grey on the side of the engine covers.
 Two of the locomotives (numbers 2816 and 2819) have been repainted in a new white/green livery in 2010 and 2011.
 These have been called Iso Kalpee (Finnish for "Big Pale") by railroad enthusiasts.

 Fleet details

 Of a total of 23 built locomotives, five Dr16:s have been withdrawn from service and/or scrapped.
 This includes all of the prototype locomotives (numbers 2801–2804), which were withdrawn between 2004 and 2009.

 In addition to the prototypes, one series locomotive, number 2814, was scrapped in 2000 after sustaining serious damage in a level crossing accident near the municipality of Ii.
 After the accident, the obstruction clearing device of the Dr16 was redesigned and strengthened according to the recommendation of the accident investigation board.

+Private railway company ArcticRail acquired a single Dr16 locomotive from VR Group in 2024.